-Many of us regularly use social media and share some of the most intimate details of our lives through various platforms, such as Instagram or Facebook.
+Many of us regularly use social media and share some of the most intimate details of our lives through various platforms, such as Twitter or Facebook.
 Unfortunately, if you are getting divorced, the posts you share online can come back to haunt you in court, potentially derailing your settlement.
-The best course of action you can take is to go on a social media hiatus until your divorce is finalized.
+The best course of action you can take is to stop social media.
+Take a hiatus until your divorce is final.

 Why is Social Media Usage Dangerous During a Divorce?

 Although social media is an excellent tool for staying in contact with friends and family, it can get you into trouble if you continue sharing online while in the middle of divorce proceedings.
 Even if you refrain from venting about your spouse or spilling all the details about your divorce, using social media is still risky.
 The friends you share with might relay the information to your spouse, so you should never assume anything you post online is private.

 If you cannot completely withdraw from social media, we have some tips you should consider:

 - Do not share memes or posts that have negative views about marriage